 As one example, when VMware Player, Workstation, or Server is configured to bridge to a wireless interface, it automatically translates the MAC address to that of the wireless card.
 Because there is no way to translate a MAC address in FreeBSD, and because of the way bridging in FreeBSD works, it is difficult to provide any workarounds similar to what VMware offers.
-At some point pfSense® may support this, but it is not on the road map for 2.x.
+At some point pfSense® software may support this, but it is not currently on the roadmap.

 Choosing Routing or Bridging¶

 The choice between bridging (using the same IP subnet as the existing LAN) or routing (using a dedicated IP subnet for wireless) for wireless clients will depend on what services wireless clients require.
 In many home network environments there are applications or devices that require wired and wireless networks to be bridged.
 In most corporate networks, there are few if any applications that require bridging.
 Which to choose depends on the requirements of network applications in use, as well as personal preference.